fraawlen/cassette/README.md

 ![Derelict Graphics banner](./extras/banner.png)

-Derelict Graphics (DG) is a modular general-purpose GUI toolkit written in C11 for X11 end-user applications.
+Derelict Graphics (DG) is a modular general-purpose GUI toolkit written in C for X11 end-user applications.
 It's designed as a universal GUI, equally targeting desktop, laptop, mobile, and miscellaneous devices with more or less limited inputs.
 All thanks to a flexible grid layout, simple widget appearance, and an advanced configuration system, allowing one to tailor the theme, behavior, keybinds and input interpretation for each device class.
 DG also tries to limit the amount of direct external dependencies to make it easier to set it up on any system running an X11 display server.

 The library is free and open-source software licensed under the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 It's made to run on modern POSIX-compliant systems, and except for the compiler and build system, is not dependent on third-party software.